Best current accounts for cash rewards

 As of 1 Feb 2020, you can earn £4 for paying out two or more direct debits plus £1 for logging into the mobile banking app each month.
 Also pays 1% cashback on spending at certain retailers.
 You can only apply for a Reward account if you can pay in £1,250 each calendar month to any eligible RBS account (excludes Foundation, Basic or Mortgage).

 1-3% tiered cashback paid on household bills paid by direct debit as long as you pay in £500, pay out two direct debits and log in to online or mobile banking at least once every three months.
-The full Santander 123 account also pays 1.5% interest on up to £20,000 (changes to 1% on 5 May 2020), for a higher monthly account fee of £5.
+The full Santander 123 account pays 1.5% interest on up to £20,000 (1% from 5 May 2020), for a higher monthly account fee of £5.
 Both the full account and Lite version will cap cashback at £5 per cashback tier (so max £15 per month overall) from 5 May 2020.

 £1 (123 Lite)

 Which?
 Customer Score: Our rating for customer satisfaction, based on feedback from real customers.
 The score is made up of a customer's overall satisfaction with the brand, and how likely they are to recommend that brand to a friend.
 We surveyed 4,216 members of the general public in September 2019.
 Our full table includes scores and star ratings for all banks.

 Barclays Blue Rewards scheme can be added to all accounts except Basic, Young Person's, BarclayPlus, foreign currency accounts, Wealth and Business.